ietf-wg-bpf/ebpf-docs/rst/instruction-set-skeleton.rst

   * Provisional: Specification required
   * Historical: Specification required

-Initial entries in this sub-registry are as follows:
+Initial entries in this registry are as follows:

 .. table:: Initial conformance groups